We’ve been quietly working on a major project here at SNS, and we’re excited to finally pull back the curtain and show you what’s new!

 Want to try Slingshot?

-Users… If you’d like to try Slingshot (or just have some questions about it) click the button below and tell us what you’d like to do with it — we’re currently in private beta and selecting new users.
+Users… If you’d like to try Slingshot (or just have some questions about it) click the button below.
 (Slingshot requires EVO OS v.5.8.)

 Product manufacturers, software developers, or systems integrators… If you’d like more information on using Slingshot’s RESTful JSON API please use the button above to contact us.
 Let us know how you’d like to use the API; we’d love to talk with you!